internetcomputerpol/MotokoLiveCoding/README.md

 ## 📌 Instructions

-1. Save the script in a directory of your choice.
+1. Save the script ( _Install_Script.sh )  in a directory of your choice.
 2. Open a terminal and navigate (`cd`) to the directory where the script is located.
 3. Run: